onsails/cloudbuild-slack/README.md

-# Google Cloud Function which sends Cloud Build statuses to a Slack channel, written in TypeScript
+# Google Cloud Function sending Cloud Build statuses to a Slack channel, written in TypeScript

 Features: